Hurtak/petrhurtak.com/articles/_drafts/shebang/article.md

   <source src="./videos/shebang.webm" type="video/webm">
 </video>

-### /usr/bin/env
+### usr/bin/env

-Env is a shell command in Unix-like operating systems that, among other things, is often used by shell scripts to launch the correct interpreter.

-Env is executable and can be found at `/usr/bin/enb`
+Env is an executable in Unix-like operating systems that, among other things, is often used by shell scripts to launch the correct interpreter.
+Env is located at `/usr/bin/env`.
 It is recommended to use `#!/usr/bin/env` instead of the absolute path like `#!/usr/bin/python`.
 Although #!/usr/bin/python will work on a default Ubuntu system, it is good practice to use  `#!/usr/bin/env python` instead.
 Same thing can be said about shells, you should use `#!/usr/bin/env bash` instead of `#!/bin/bash` for portability reasons.
-Different *nixes put bash in different places, and using /usr/bin/env is a workaround to run the first bash found on the PATH.
+Different *nixes put the bash in various places, and using `/usr/bin/env` is a workaround to run the first bash found on the PATH.

 ## Common shebangs